MLogdberg/mlogdberg.github.io/_posts/2017-10-23-AzureFunctions-applicationsettings-arm.md

 [![](/assets/uploads/2017/10/azure_functions_application_settings.png)](/assets/uploads/2017/10/azure_functions_application_settings.png)

-These can be managed manually since they are rarely changed but it requires dicipline and good release documentation and sometimes quite advanced procedures to get the information, some of these cases are i.e. getting the *URL* of a *Logic App*, a value from *Key Vault* or we might just want the **quality** and **reliability** of well orchestrated deployments.
+These can be managed manually since they are rarely changed but it requires dicipline and good release documentation and sometimes quite advanced procedures to get the information, some of these cases are i.e. getting the *URL* of a *Logic App*, a value from *Key Vault* or we might just walue **quality** and **reliable** deployments.

-As the last part mentions I prefer to manage these settings via ARM templates since it gives me the possiblity to get values from Key Vault or automate the process to get the URl and at the same time gives me control and robustness on what settings are set and so on.
+I prefer to manage these settings via ARM templates since it gives me the possiblity to get values from Key Vault or automate the process to get values from other Azure resources and at the same time gives me control and robustness so I know that the settings are set and that the values are correct.
-Just make sure that operations persons are aware what settings are been set from ARM template deployment since if they do changes directly in the Azure functions Application Settings tab they will be overwriten at the next deployment.
+A note to this, make sure that operations persons are aware that settings are been set from ARM template deployment since if they do changes directly in the Azure functions Application Settings tab they will be overwriten at the next deployment and that might cause problems.

-Let's look in to the ARM template, I have just copied this from the Azure Portal (automation option when creating a new Azure Function).
+Let's look in to the ARM template, I've just copied this from the Azure Portal (automation option when creating a new Azure Function).
 ```
 {
   "parameters": {